JiaruiFeng/JiaruiFeng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I'm a third-year Ph.D. candidate in the Department of Computer Science and Engineering, Washington University in St.Louis (WashU).
 I'm fortunately supervised by [Dr. Yixin Chen](https://www.cse.wustl.edu/~yixin.chen/) and [Dr. Fuhai Li](https://informatics.wustl.edu/research-lab-fuhai-li/).
-My research focus on graph neural network and its expressive power, XAI, and their applications in precision medicine and health care.
+My main research area lies in solving fundamental problems in graph representation learning and graph neural networks (GNNs).
+Particularly, my works focus on the following aspects:
+- Understanding and improving the expressiveness of GNNs.
+- Improving the structure learning ability of GNNs in an efficient way.
+- Design foundational GNN model for solving various tasks in graph domain.
+- The application of GNNs in precision medicine, with a particular interest in the gene interaction network discovery.

 # 🔥 News